-To locate FY 2018 State and Local JAG solicitations, award information, high resolution copies of FY 2018 and prior State and Local JAG certifications (including subrecipient certifications) and assurances, visit the archives page.
+To locate previous solicitations, award information, State and Local JAG certifications (including subrecipient certifications) and assurances, visit the archives page.

 The JAG Showcase was designed to identify and highlight JAG projects that have shown promise in reducing crime and positively impacting communities.
 BJA has now expanded the concept of the JAG Showcase to other BJA grant programs and created a Feature Stories web page.

 JAG Activity Report Available - The Justice Assistance Grant Program FY 2016 Activity Report highlights award data, including information about how funds were allocated and used.